Search ongoing for missing in Brazil mine disaster, death toll uncertain

 They said the count could rise because many people were still unaccounted for in six villages hit by floods unleashed by the successive bursting of the two dams holding waste, or iron ore tailings, from the mine.

-Samarco is a 50-50 venture between BHP Billiton (BHP.AX)(BHP.N)(BLT.L) and Brazil's Vale (VALE5.SA)(VALE.N), the world's largest iron ore miner.
+Samarco is a 50-50 venture between BHP Billiton and Brazil's Vale, the world's largest iron ore miner.
 The company said it had set no date to restart the mine, which produces about 30 million tons of iron ore annually.
 Output is shipped to Brazil's coast and converted into pellets for export to steel mills.

 The cleanup bill and potential environmental lawsuits could be more costly than the loss of output and come at a bad time for BHP Billiton and Vale, with iron ore prices at their lowest in a decade and one quarter of their 2011 level.